Simplicity and slowness are core components of virtually all the best adventures. Walking is king of both of these. ~Alastair Humphreys

 In Good Company

-And so, between tables and chairs we set up our tent on the wooden floor and will have a quiet night there.
+And so, among the tables and chairs we set up our tent on the wooden floor and will have a quiet night there.
 We return to the shop and make a simple dinner of red lentils and rice cooked with some raisins and our last carrot (no other vegetables to be had in the village except on market days, which was yesterday).
 The family looks with a bit of amazement how we improvise and make the best of the opportunities presented to us.

 We sit in the shop eating our dinner, chatting with Irsat while a few customers come and go.
 Or his grandparents come in smiling and we smile back – exchanging kindness without using words.
 His grandfather brings in a couple of fried little sardines to eat with our meal.
 It is an evening in perfect company.